wvlet/log/wvlet-config/README.md

 wvlet-config enables configure your Scala applications in a simple flow:

 1. Write config classes of your application.
-1. Read YAML files.
+1. Read YAML files to populate the config objects.
-1. (optional) Override configuration with Properties.
+1. (optional) Override the configuration with Properties.
 1. Use it!

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.wvlet/wvlet-config_2.11/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.wvlet/wvlet-config_2.11/)